maxim-pre/fitness-tracker/README.md

 Fetching all the exercise data I needed required two api calls.

 1. first to the exercises endpoint to grab exercise names and description
-2. second to the exercise images enpoint to grab corresponding images
+2. second to the exercise images endpoint to grab corresponding images

 The problem was that not all exercises had images, so I had to filter exercises to the ones that matched a foreign key field with the exercise images called 'exercise base'